antonbogdan165/antonbogdan165/README.md

 # Anton

-Python developer from Kazakhstan, currently deepening my skills in machine learning while building practical, real-world tools.
+Python developer from Kazakhstan.
+Deepening my skills in machine learning while building practical tools people actually use.

 ## Projects

 ### BilimCalc
-A web-based grade calculator for the Kazakhstani school grading system (FO, SOR, SOCh) — helps students predict their final grades quickly, with no sign-up required.
+A grade calculator for the Kazakhstani school grading system (FO, SOR, SOCh) — get your final grade in a couple of clicks, no sign-up needed.

 **Live:** [bilimcalc.asia](https://bilimcalc.asia/)
 **Stack:** JavaScript, HTML/CSS